exkc/jsbro-autoroot-exkc/README.md

 # jsbro-exkc / jsbro-autoroot-exkc

-it is a hackly fork of jsbro thta let your jail browser by opening the page  in webos browser
+it is a hackly fork of jsbro that let you jb tv by opening the page in webos browser

 it work kind of like how rootmytv work btw